MobileJC/COMP2140-UQ-GTFS-Transit-Tracker/README.md

-# COMP2140-UQ-GTFS-Translink-Tracker
+# COMP2140-UQ-GTFS-Translink-Parser

 This project was developed as part of **COMP2140: WEB/MOBILE PROGRAMMING** at the University of Queensland in Semester 2, 2023.

-It is a command-line translink tracker for the **UQ Lakes bus station**, designed to parse, merge, and filter GTFS static data files and fetch GTFS-realtime JSON feeds.
+It is a command-line translink parser for the **UQ Lakes bus station**, designed to parse, merge, and filter GTFS static data files and fetch GTFS-realtime JSON feeds.
 The application is written in **Node.js** using modern JavaScript (ES modules) and demonstrates modular logic, asynchronous data handling, and CSV-to-JSON data transformation.

 Note: The connection to the proxy server has been shut down, as it was open only for semester 2, 2023.